university-of-york/fmsys-alma-printing-api/README.md

 ### Prerequisites
 There are tasks that need to be done in the Alma web UI Configuration area, so that the Alma printer is available as an online queue, which are [explained here](https://knowledge.exlibrisgroup.com/Alma/Product_Documentation/010Alma_Online_Help_(English)/030Fulfillment/080Configuring_Fulfillment/020Fulfillment_Infrastructure/Configuring_Printers).
 For the purposes of running this script you will need to [get an API key](https://developers.exlibrisgroup.com/blog/how-to-set-up-and-use-the-alma-print-daemon/) to use.

-### How do I use the script?
+### How should I deploy the script for non-technical staff to use?

+Clone this repository to the machine you want to run it on, and open an elevated Powershell window.

-Once you have an API key, you'll want to make it available for the script to use:
+Once you have a suitable Alma API key, you'll want to make it available for the script to use:
 ```
 Set-Location <script-dir>
 . .\FetchAlmaPrint.ps1;Invoke-Setup
 ```
 After running the above commands, you will be prompted to enter your API key, which you can paste in.
 This is then stored in an XML file for future use by the script.

+> For UoY deployments, skip down to the [Setup steps for starting Fetch-Jobs automatically](Setup-steps-for-starting-Fetch-Jobs-automatically)

 The second thing you'll want to do is determine the Alma print queue to monitor: